Mark Twitchell: Trial and sentencing

 The key piece of evidence presented by the Crown at Twitchell's first-degree murder trial was a document, entitled "SKConfessions", which stood for "Serial Killer Confessions".
 The document had been recovered from Twitchell's laptop, despite having been deleted.
 The document begins with the passage: This story is based on true events.
 The names and events were altered slightly to protect the guilty.
 This is the story of my progression into becoming a serial killer.
-It presented an account of its narrator's planning, failed first attempt, and successful second attempt to lure a man to his garage and murder him, with fake online dating profiles used as bait.
+It presented an account of its narrator's planning, failed first attempt, and successful second attempt to lure a man to his garage and murder him using fake online dating profiles as bait.
 It went on to describe the process of dismembering the body and attempts to dispose of the remains.

-During his trial, Twitchell admitted to killing Altinger and authoring the document, but claimed he had acted in self-defense.
-He described the document as fiction based on fact, as if he had planned Altinger's death deliberately, in order to craft a compelling story.
+During his trial, Twitchell admitted to killing Altinger and authoring the document, but claimed he had acted in self-defence.
+He described the document as fiction based on fact, as if he had planned Altinger's death deliberately, in order to create a compelling story.

 During the trial, Twitchell's interest in the television series Dexter was noted repeatedly, and his personal identification with its lead character, Dexter Morgan, a vigilante serial killer, prompted several media outlets to refer to him as the "Dexter Killer."

 Another document found on Twitchell's laptop did not make its way into the evidence file for the jury to read during his trial.
 Entitled "A Profile of a Psychopath", and believed by investigators to have been written by Twitchell, it is a detailed self-analysis of personality and behavior.

-On April 12, 2011, Twitchell was convicted of first-degree murder for the death of Altinger, and sentenced to life in prison without possibility for parole for 25 years.
+On April 12, 2011, Twitchell was convicted of first-degree murder for the death of Altinger, and sentenced to life in prison without possibility of parole for 25 years.